-It is very important that a football fullback learn how to block correctly.
+It is very important that a football fullback learns how to block correctly.
 Fullbacks must be physically and mentally stable in order to endure the strains that are put on the body by the defensive players of the opposing team.
 The physical stability needed for successful blocking requires power in the lower body, upper body, and core.

 A football fullback must have powerful legs and hips to drive back the defender.
 There are a number of exercises football fullbacks can perform while using the Myosource Kinetic Bands to increase the muscle strength in the lower body and fire the fast twitch muscles that enable the player to improve all types of blocks.
 These exercises can be any that work on explosive power, including squats, lunges, and plyometrics.